SeaBoiii/seaboiii.github.io/novel/the-abix-chronicle/Chapter14.md

 ---
+layout: chapter
+novel: the-abix-chronicle
+order: 14
-title: Chapter 14 - The Road Trip Nobody Asked For
+Title: Chapter 14 - The Road Trip Nobody Asked For
-layout: default
 ---

 ## **Chapter 14: The Road Trip Nobody Asked For**